-With many trails rolling in and around Anoka, the charm in this relaxing community is everywhere that you turn.
-One of nine Twin Cities Gateway communities, Anoka is the Halloween Capital of the World and offers a vast network of bike-friendly roads and trails.
-A perfect place to begin a ride, this river town is at the confluence of the Rum River as it flows into the Mississippi River, next to the famous trail with the same name the MRT.
-Making it easy to view many of the historic buildings which are near the trail and downtown Anoka.
+With many trails rolling in and around the city of Anoka, the charm of this riverfront community is everywhere that you turn, especially in the fall.
+One of nine towns of the Twin Cities Gateway, Anoka is the Halloween Capital of the World and offers a vast network of bike-friendly roads and trails.
+A perfect place to start your ride is the park alongside the confluence of the Rum River as it meets the Mississippi River.
+Here it’s easy to explore with your bicycle the community history and attractions which are near the trail and historic downtown Anoka.

 A great destination for the whole family riding the trails in the Twin Cities Gateway.

-The bike ride to Hans’ Bakery, two miles south of the downtown area will excite your sweet tooth with a delicious assortment of legendary pastries.
+The bike ride to Hans’ Bakery, about a mile south of the downtown area, will excite your sweet tooth with a delicious assortment of legendary pastries.
 This establishment started as a diner by German immigrants.
-Now step through the door and it’s like you have been sent back to a simpler time.
-The menu items are on a chalkboard.
-What they offer is presented brightly in a lit showcase window in the front.
-The only modern amenity they have is an I-tablet to ring you up.
-If you select to use a credit card to pay.
+Now as you step through the door it’s like you have been sent back to a simpler time with a menu tasty items are on a chalkboard.
+The only modern amenity they have is an I-tablet to ring you up if you select to pay by credit card.

-They have many specialties.
-One of the most well known is the Texas Donut.
-Its name speaks for itself and comes in a couple different version.
-No political jokes here, but its larger than most peoples’ hands.
+With many specialties, al well-known favorite is the Texas Donut.
+The name speaks for itself and comes in a couple of different versions.
+No political jokes here, but it is larger than most peoples’ hands.

 This little cafe tucked into the historic downtown area is a great place to stop by if you’re looking for a supreme coffee fix that is local.
 This establishment has everything you would want from a popular cafe too.
-In addition, their own unique daily sandwich options can be enjoyed with a Coke from a glass bottle, making it extra special!
+In addition, their own unique daily sandwich options, your selection can be enjoyed with a Coke from a glass bottle, making it extra special!

 Historic homes to see while visiting Anoka

 Ticknor Hill Bed and Breakfast, in the Twin Cities Gateway